CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 ### 1.2 Product Position Statement

-For people who appreciate logging experiences from their day, Capture is a journaling app that automatically integrates relevant information, such as photos into entries.
+For people who appreciate logging experiences from their day, Journal Time is a journaling app that automatically integrates relevant information, such as photos, into entries.
 Unlike other journaling and note-taking applications, Capture takes care of integrating information into journal entries for its users.

 ### 1.3 Value Proposition

-Journaling and diary keeping has long been used to preserve memories and recall the past.
+Journaling and diary keeping have long been used to preserve memories and recall the past.
 Journal Time is mobile app that helps users create enhanced personal journal entries that better capture and preserve their most important memories.
 Journal Time allows users to add customized information, such as photos, social media posts, and news stories, from their smartphone or from their internet accounts to their daily journal entries.
 This information is then organized in an attractive digital layout that can be utilized and shared in different manners.

 ## 2. Stakeholders

-* Those who journal - People downloading Capture in order to keep track of their lives and integrate relevant information into their entries.
+* Those who journal - People downloading Journal Time in order to keep track of their lives and integrate relevant information into their entries.
 We believe that there will be initial interest from those who wish to capture the most detail about their daily lives.

-* Journal app Developers - people who design and create the proper specifications for the journal app. they will also test and improve the app for those who use the journal app over time.
+* Journal app developers - People who design and create the proper specifications for the journal app.
+They will also test and improve the app for those who use the journal app over time.

+* Other journaling and note-taking apps - We will utilize features in similar note-taking apps, such as text boxes.
+These apps are considered stakeholders as they will be our competitors.

 ## 3. Functional Requirements (features)